 Ranim Ganim Sheh Ahmed – Ranim has a B.A. in science from David Yellin College of Education in Jerusalem.
 He is a graduate of a group guidance course from Elkasami College of Education in Baka Al-Gharbiyye.
 He also graduated from the “Parents Committees Guidance” course at Lavinski College of Education.
 Ranim has several years of experience working with youth and parents, specifically with at-risk youth at the ElHuda Abelin boarding school.
 Today, he is one of two Matzmichim trainers in the Arab sector.

 Tamar Arnon: Holds a bachelor’s degree and a teaching certificate in the design and teaching of technological subjects HIT Holon.
 And FIT SU-NY, specializing in creative research in New York.
 Directs focus groups and develops digital research methodologies.
 Specializes in identifying trends and trends, managing online groups, and developing and empowering workshops for business and public sector executives.
-Believes in change
+She believes in change.

 Dikla Fogel: Levenstein has 10 years of experience as a coach and mentor for children and youth, with experience working with youth at risk and with attention and concentration.
 She has a diploma in the treatment of attention deficit disorders at the Yozmot College and a group facilitation diploma through the guided imagination and NLP of Dov Roitman College.
 She holds an MBA and marketing and is a graduate of the Adler Institute in the field of training children and youth